Frequently Asked Questions

 I want a PhD scholarship

 Academic Positions itself is not a funding body; we do not offer scholarships.
-However, many of the PhD positions we advertise come with partial funding or are fully funded.
+However, many of the PhD positions we advertise care full or partially funded.
 The funding level is often indicated in the job advertisement.
 We have also addressed the topic of PhD funding in our career advice with articles about how to fund your PhD and major PhD fellowships.

 I want to work at your institution

 Academic Positions is not a school or institution.
-We do not grant degree, offer courses, or offer internships.
+We do not grant degrees, offer courses, or offer internships.
 We work with universities around the world to advertise their job vacancies.
-If you are interested in working at Academic Positions, please check our LinkedIn page for current vacancies.
+If you are interested in working at Academic Media Group, the parent company of Academic Positions, please visit our careers page.

 Am I qualified for this position?